suning-git/BALROG_expt/README.md

 ```

 On Mac you might have to first export the following to suppress some fork() errors:

 ```
 export OBJC_DISABLE_INITIALIZE_FORK_SAFETY=YES
 ```

 Check out [vLLM](https://github.com/vllm-project/vllm) for more options on how to serve your models fast and efficiently.

-## 🛜 Evaluate using popular APIs
+## 🛜 Evaluate using API

-We support out of the box clients for OpenAI, Anthropic and Google Gemini APIs.
-First set up your API key:
+We support how of the box clients for OpenAI, Anthropic and Google Gemini APIs.
+If you want to evaluate an agent using one of these APIs, you first have to set up your API key in one of two ways:

+You can either directly export it:

 ```bash
 export OPENAI_API_KEY=<KEY>